The Difference Between Water Extraction and Water Mitigation

 When water damage occurs, there is no time to waste.
 Whether it’s from a plumbing leak or natural disaster, excess water needs to be removed as soon as possible – the longer it remains in the property, the more problems arise.
 If left untreated, excessive moisture can compromise the integrity of the building, cause severe structural damage, and result in mold growth and toxin production.
 To prevent permanent loss of property and serious health hazards, you need to take quick and efficient measures to mitigate and restore the damage.

-Water damage restoration is a complex process that involves several steps – water extraction, water mitigation, water damage repair, mold mitigation, etc. The first thing to do, however, is to remove all the water from the affected area to prevent it from spreading and causing further damage.
+Water damage cleanup and restoration is a complex process that involves several steps – water extraction, water mitigation, water damage repair, mold mitigation, etc. The first thing to do, however, is to remove all the water from the affected area to prevent it from spreading and causing further damage.

 What Is Water Extraction?